Getting rid of the big stuff

 Booked clean-up collections can be booked using the Book a clean-up form at a date and time that is convenient to you, subject to booking availability.
 You can also contact Council's Call Centre on 1300 722 542 during business hours.

-Special paid pick-ups can also be arranged if you require more than 4 collections per year, or have a large volume of items.
+Special paid pick-ups can also be arranged if you require more than 6 collections this year, or have a large volume of items.
 Special paid pick-ups can be arranged by contacting Council's Call Centre on 1300 722 542 during business hours.

 Waste left on the street outside of your collection times (or on public land at any time) is deemed illegal dumping and may lead to a heavy fine.